 - Experiencing double vision within one eye

 Initially your vision’s cloudiness will only affect a minor part of your eye’s lens, and most patients are unaware of vision loss in the early stages of cataracts.
-As the condition progresses, your lens will cloud up more and patients tend to feel distortions as the light passes through their lens, which will essentially lead to more vision issues as time wears on.

 The first step to treating cataracts tends to be prescription glasses; however, depending on the severity of the condition, or whether or not this treatment can help, sometimes surgery is warranted.